abinit/abinit/doc/tutorial/spin.md

 ![](spin_assets/bccfe_nonmag_dos2.jpg)

-we observe that the up and down DOS have been "shifted" with respect each other.
+we observe that the up and down DOS channels have been "shifted" with respect to each other, which is a footprint of the presence of non-zero total magnetization in the crystal (either ferro- or ferri-magnetic).
-The integrated density of states yields the number of electrons for each spin direction, and we see the magnetization which arises from the fact that there are more up than down electrons at the Fermi level.
+The integrated DOS yields the number of electrons for each spin direction, and we see that the magnetization arises from the fact that there are more up than down electrons at the Fermi level.

-That the magnetization points upwards is fortuitous, and we can get it pointing downwards by changing the sign of the initial [[spinat]].
-Indeed, in the absence of spin-orbit coupling, there is no relation between the direction of magnetization and the crystal axes.
+The magnetization is from the up channels because we initialized [[spinat]] with positive values.
+We could initialize it to negative value to have negative magnetization.
-If we start with a [[spinat]] of 0, the magnetization remains 0. [[spinat]] serves two purposes: it is a way to initially break the spin symmetry (up/down), and also to start with a reasonable magnetic moment, close enough to the final one (in spin DFT, as opposed to the original flavor, there can be several local minima for the total energy).
+[[spinat]] serves two purposes: it is a way to initially break the spin symmetry (up/down), and also to start with an initial magnetic moment, ideally close enough to the final DFT one but sometimes a final non-zero magnetic moment on the atoms is obtained by initializing [[spinat]] to larger values than the formal one
+(in spin DFT there can be several local minima for the total energy).

+Note that [[spinat]] has three components (i.e. for x, y  and z directions) for each atom but in the absence of spin-orbit coupling (collinear calculation) there is no relation between the direction of magnetization and the crystal axes.
+In these collinear magnetism calculations, only the z component of the spins is read to define the amplitude of the atomic magnetic moment
+(treated as a scalar value, i.e. only sign and amplitude matter).

 The self-consistent loop is affecting both the density (like in the non-magnetic case) as well as the spin-magnetization.
-For this reason, it might be more difficult to reach than in the non-magnetic case.
+For this reason, it might be more difficult to reach convergence in the magnetic cases than in the non-magnetic cases.
-Not only starting with a reasonable magnetic moment might help in this respect, but also, modified (tighter) calculation parameters might be needed.
-For example, in the case of Cobalt, in order to obtain the correct (non-zero) magnetic moment, a rather dense sampling of wavevectors in the Brillouin zone must be used (e.g.e 16x16x16), with a rather small value of [[tsmear]].
-The solution of the Kohn-Sham equation will benefit of using a smaller value of [[tolrde]] (e.g. 0.001 instead of the default 0.005), and a larger value of [[nline]] (e.g. 6 instead of the default 4).
+Not only starting with a large enough magnetic moment might help to converge toward the correct magnetic ground sate, but also modified (tighter) convergence parameters might be needed.
+For example, in the case of Cobalt, in order to obtain the correct (non-zero) magnetic moment, a rather dense k-point sampling in the Brillouin zone must be used (e.g. 16x16x16), with a rather small value of [[tsmear]].
+The convergence of a magnetic calculation a smaller value of [[tolrde]] (e.g. 0.001 instead of the default 0.005), a larger value of [[nline]] (e.g. 6 to 12 instead of the default 4) or reducing the mixing parameters diemix and mostly diemixmag.

 ## 2 An antiferromagnetic example: *fcc* Fe